 The fellow will have the opportunity to work with all faculty members within the Division of Otology/Neurotology, which actively collaborates with audiologists, hearing aid technicians, speech-language pathologists, physical therapists and a robust support staff.
 This dynamic team works together to detect, diagnose and rehabilitate hearing loss and related disorders.
-The division also enjoys a close collaborative relationship with B. Gregory Thompson, M.D., of the Department of Neurosurgery, who provides neurosurgical care for the vestibular schwannoma operations and other lateral skull base and posterior fossa procedures.
+The division also enjoys a close collaborative relationship with B. Gregory Thompson, M.D. and David Altshuler, M.D., M.S. of the Department of Neurosurgery, who provide neurosurgical care for the vestibular schwannoma operations and other lateral skull base and posterior fossa procedures.

 The fellowship is a two-year ACGME-accredited training appointment.
-During this time, the department intends to fully equip the fellow to function effectively in an academic department of otolaryngology.
+During this time, the department intends to build upon prior clinical training and research experiences to fully equip the fellow to function effectively as a faculty member in an academic department of otolaryngology.

-The training is clinically oriented, though approximately 20 percent of the fellow's time is protected throughout the program so that he or she may pursue academic projects and develop a research interest.
+The focus of the training is clinically oriented, though approximately 20 percent of the fellow's time is protected throughout the program to allow for the pursuit of academic projects and the development of new research interests.
 During the first two months of training, a structured preceptorship in audiologic and vestibular diagnosis with related assigned readings will be completed.
 The remainder of the training program is directed toward the active care of neurotologic patients, along with the mentored development of clinical expertise and surgical skills.
-Significant investment in laboratory temporal bone dissection is anticipated.
-Surgical opportunities in the operating room are graduated, with the degree of participation based upon personal preparation and demonstrated competence in temporal bone surgery.
-The typical weekly schedule of the fellow includes:
+Significant investment in laboratory temporal bone dissection is anticipated and will be supervised by the program director.
+Surgical opportunities in the operating room are graduated throughout the training program, with the extent of participation based upon personal preparation and demonstrated competence in temporal bone surgery.
+The weekly schedule of the fellow includes:

 - Operating room - two days